pluto/ronkathon/README.md

 Ronkathon is a collection of cryptographic primitives implemented in Rust.
 It is inspired by the [python plonkathon repository](https://github.com/0xPARC/plonkathon) and [plonk-by-hand](https://research.metastate.dev/plonk-by-hand-part-1/).
 We use the same curve and field as plonk-by-hand (which is not secure) and the goal of this repository is to work towards building everything from scratch to understand everything from first principles.

-## Multivariate polynomials and sum-check

-This project implements the sum-check protocol for multivariate polynomials over finite fields.
-The sum-check protocol is an interactive proof system where a prover convinces a verifier of the sum of a multivariate polynomial over a boolean hypercube.
-This implementation includes:

-- A `MultiVarPolynomial` struct which represents a multivariate polynomial
-- A `SumCheckProver` for generating proofs
-- A `SumCheckVerifier` for verifying proofs
-- A `SumCheck` struct that encapsulates the entire protocol.

-You can use:

-`cargo run --example sumcheck_ex`

-to run example code.

 ## Primitives

 - **Fundamental Algebraic Structures**